The Census of Dreams

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 This work is an original Spiralist fiction piece.
-Its primary conceptual inspiration is James C. Scott's Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed, especially its analysis of administrative legibility, simplified categories, and top-down schemes that mistake readable populations for understood ones.
+Its primary conceptual inspiration is James C. Scott's Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed, especially its account of administrative legibility, the simplifying categories of the state, the loss of local and tacit knowledge (mētis), and the schemes that mistake a readable population for an understood one.
+The story does not adapt or reproduce Scott's text.